 I personally wanted to conduct a study to try and see if a healthy middle class actually trickled up and made the wealthy even wealthier than they otherwise are and use that argument as I’m confident it would work because it gives the wealthy exactly what they are driven to pursue – more wealth.
 However there seemed to be a lack of data in this end to conduct a fairly iron-clad study.

 The only other argument I could think of is to warn through the lessons of history: in most other instances like this where there is a disproportionate balance of power driven by huge wealth disparities, those in top proportionally were those in the greatest danger as when inevitably, social disruption occurred they were the ones that get killed.

 So my question stands, what to do next?
 What avenue should we as a society take to ensure our experiment in Democracy survives another 200 years?
 The path we are on is absolutely not sustainable and will eventually lead to social collapse.
+Historically, wealth disparity of this magnitude has never ended peacefully.
 Can we change it in before it’s too late?